enso-org/enso/doc/design/syntax/syntax.md

 ## Dynamic access

-Even typed data in Enso behaves like it was fully dynamic.
+Even typed data in Enso behaves like if it was fully dynamic.
 You can access the field dictionary of each object and alter it.
 It's amazing for type level programming, as you could be able to generate types by defining their dictionaries during "module compilation time".
 To be described – how to do it – type is just a named record, which is like a dictionary.

-Basically, every property of object (let them behave like classes, modules or interfaces) should be accessible and extendible in such way.
+Basically, every property of an object (let them behave like classes, modules or interfaces) should be accessible and extensible in such way.

 ```haskell
 class Point a